 \section{Introduction}

 \seclabel{intro}

-Multilingual representations are beneficial in NLP due to their ability to transfer knowledge across languages \citep{artetxe-schwenk-2019-massively,conneau-etal-2020-unsupervised,fan2021beyond}.
+Multilingual representations are beneficial in natural language processing (NLP) due to their ability to transfer knowledge across languages \citep{artetxe-schwenk-2019-massively,conneau-etal-2020-unsupervised,fan2021beyond}.
 Typically, such representations are learned through pre-training Large Language Models (LLMs) \citep{brown2020language,chowdhery2022palm,touvron2023llama} or multilingual word embeddings \citep{ammar2016massively,lample2018muse,dufter-etal-2018-embedding}.
 However, LLMs require enormous amounts of data to train, limiting their use mostly to high-resource and medium-resource languages \citep{zhou2023comprehensive}.
-Alternatively, multilingual word embeddings are widely used in NLP because of their simplicity and performance \citep{ammar2016massively,lample2018muse,jawanpuria-etal-2019-learning}.
-However, most existing multilingual embeddings are learned through \emph{word-context} information, without leveraging global cooccurrence information in individual languages or across languages that can help distinguish distinct meanings conveyed by a lexical form.
-Therefore, we see a pressing need in NLP for massive multilingual word embeddings that span a large number of languages (1,335 in our case) and that specifically account for global occurrence and are a good basis for boosting crosslingual transfer learning.
+Alternatively, multilingual word embeddings are widely used in NLP because of their simplicity and good performance \citep{ammar2016massively,lample2018muse,jawanpuria-etal-2019-learning}.
+However, most existing multilingual embeddings are learned through \emph{word-context} information, without leveraging global cooccurrence information in individual languages or across languages, which can help distinguish distinct meanings conveyed by a lexical form.
+Therefore, we see a pressing need in NLP for massively multilingual word embeddings that span a large number of languages (1,335 in our case) and that specifically account for global occurrence and are a good basis for crosslingual transfer learning.